LuciferUchiha/georgerowlands.ch/content/garden/ml/reinforcementLearning.md

 * When value iteration is preferred
 * Convergence characteristics

-## Reinforcement Learning
+## Tabular Reinforcement Learning

 now we **don’t know** the MDP model (transition/reward functions).

 Transition from planning to learning when the model is unknown.

-* Episodic vs continual tasks
 * Online vs offline RL

-Model-Based RL:

-* Learning the transition probabilities and rewards (e.g., MLE/MAP)
-* Planning with a learned model
-* The Rmax algorithm

-Model-Free RL Overview:

 * On-policy vs off-policy

+Off-policy methods are therefore more sample-efficient than on-policy

+### Model-Based Methods

+Tabular setting

+Learning the transition probabilities and rewards (e.g., MLE/MAP)?
+Do we then perform planning with the learned model (e.g., value iteration/policy iteration)?

 * Exploration vs exploitation strategies

-* ε-greedy and softmax exploration
+What is the epsilon greedy, softmax/boltzmann exploration in this context?

+and then the optimism in the face of uncertainty (OFU) principle to encourage exploration which motivates algorithms like Rmax.

+### Model-free Approaches

-### Monte Carlo Methods
+#### Monte Carlo Learning

 model free